Biden should keep dog Major away from people after 2nd bite: lawyers

 Washington, D.C., law is strict on dog owners who know their dog has had at least one biting incident in the past.

 "The one feature of Washington, D.C. dog bite law, and it’s relevant to the Major Biden story, it’s called the one-bite rule," Cooper said.
-"If the dog bites someone after it has already shown that it will bite someone, then there is presume negligence on the owner of the dog."
+"If the dog bites someone after it has already shown that it will bite someone, then there is presumed negligence on the owner of the dog."

 SHORTAGE OF MILITARY WORKING DOGS A NATIONAL SECURITY RISK, REPORT WARNS